Soubhik2/AquaPHP/README.md

     }
 }

-// OR If you want to disable the database, you should do this.
+// OR To disable the database, you should do the following.
 "dependencies": {
     "database": {
         "enable": false,